sirikon/ebro/docs/changelog/HEAD.md

 ## Miscellanea

-- Now the output of failing `check_fails` executions isn't printed to stdout.
+- Now the output `check_fails` executions is never printed to stdout.